microsoft/onnxscript/docs/tutorial/index.rst

 .. literalinclude:: examples/firstdim.py

+In the translation of a call to an ONNX operator, the translator makes use of the opschema specification of the operator to map the actual parameters to appropriate input parameters and attribute parameters.
+Since the ONNX specification does not indicate any ordering for attribute parameters, it is recommended that attribute parameters be specified using keyword arguments (aka named arguments).

+If the translator does not have an opschema for the called op, it uses the following strategy to map the actual parameters to appropriate input parameters and attribute parameters.
-In the translation of a call to an ONNX operator, keyword arguments (aka named arguments) of Python are translated into attribute parameters (of ONNX), while positional arguments are translated into normal value-parameters.
+Keyword arguments of Python are translated into attribute parameters (of ONNX), while positional arguments are translated into normal value-parameters.
-Thus, ``X`` is treated as a normal value-parameter (in ONNX) for this particular call, while ``start`` and ``end`` are treated as attribute-parameters.
+Thus, in the above example, ``X`` is treated as a normal value-parameter for this particular call, while ``start`` and ``end`` are treated as attribute-parameters (when an opschema is unavailable).
-This is a limitation of the current converter and is proposed to be relaxed when schema information is available for the callee indicating which are value-parameters and which are attribute-parameters.

 **Specifying tensor-valued attributes**